sheltermanager/asm3/doc/manual/onlineform.rst

 the form.
 This is useful for adding contract clauses, headings, or any sort of extra formatting.

+The "GDPR contact" field type allows for a multiple lookup of GDPR communication choices to be made for resulting person records.

 When forms are submitted through the website they come through to the “View Incoming Forms” screen, where the values can be inspected by clicking the name of the form submission.
 The screen shows a preview of the incoming data and the